LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Training LibMoE

 \subsection{SMoE Algorithms}

 To demonstrate that LibMoE is well-suited for SMoE research, we implement and benchmark seven state-of-the-art SMoE algorithms.
 First, we consider methods that modify or improve the router network.
 These include the original SMoE~\citep{fedus2022switch}, which uses a softmax router; the sigmoid-gated SMoE~\citep{csordas2023approximating}, which has been shown to achieve faster convergence; and XMoE~\citep{chi2022representation}, which mitigates representation collapse and enhances routing capacity through input dimension reduction and cosine-normalized routing.
 Second, we incorporate recent designs that utilize shared expert mechanisms, such as DeepSeek-V2~\citep{liu2024deepseekv2} with softmax routing and DeepSeek-V3~\citep{liu2024deepseekv3} with a sigmoid router.
-Inspired by these, we further propose SharedE-V2 and SharedE-V3, which follow the shared expert design principles of DeepSeek-V2 and DeepSeek-V3, respectively.
+Inspired by these designs, we implement SharedE-V2 and SharedE-V3, which adopt the shared-expert principles of DeepSeek-V2 and DeepSeek-V3, respectively.
 Lastly, we include MoE++\citep{jin2024moe++}, which augments standard SMoE with zero-computation experts and pathway-aware routing to improve efficiency and throughput, and TC-MoE\citep{yan2025tc}, which introduces a ternary expert choice space and reward-based routing to reduce redundancy while enhancing model expressiveness.
 These diverse algorithms allow us to evaluate LibMoE’s compatibility with a wide range of routing strategies and architectural innovations.
+A concise overview of these benchmarked SMoE variants is provided in Appendix~\ref{appendix:moe_overview}.